InsertKoinIO/koin/docs/reference/koin-core/dsl-update.md

 title: Constructor DSL
 ---

-Koin now offer a new kind of DSL keyword that allow you to target a class constructor directly, and avoid to to have type your definition within a lambda expression.
+Koin now offer a new kind of DSL keyword that allow you to target a class constructor directly, and avoid to have type your definition within a lambda expression.

 For a given class `ClassA` with following dependencies: